-Apply to be a mentee for 2019-2020!
+Apply to be a mentee (updated applications are forthcoming, depending on COVID-19, guidance from Ohio University and the CDC).
 Please submit completed applications to Dr. Rittenhouse, guidance counselor at Athens Middle School.

 "Being a YWLP mentor has been a transformative experience in my college career.
 It taught me how to be an impactful leader and become a positive role model.
 I've made incredible friendships with my fellow mentors and have had the amazing guidance from faculty of this program.
 YWLP is one of the strongest groups at Ohio University, and I highly recommend it." ~ Ami Scherson.

 The Young Women Leaders Program builds competence, autonomy and connection.
 A collaboration between the OHIO University's Women's Center and Athens Middle School, the Young Women's Leader Program (YWLP) is an innovative mentoring program designed to empower middle school girls and college women to be leaders and to make positive choices based on their interactions as mentors and peers.

 In 2017, the Women's Center partnered with the Rural and Urban Scholars Pathways (RUSP) Program within the Office of Rural and Underserved Programs at the Heritage College of Osteopathic Medicine on a project in which the mentees use photography to document how they relate to topics discussed in the YWLP program.
 Through the photos and structured discussion, the mentees help to inform the mentors about their experiences, and directly influence the curriculum for the following year.